 Last but not least, the Ferrari LaFerrari.
 Out of the other three Hypercars mentioned, this is one of the few Hypercars that uses a V12 engine.
 Add the 789 horsepower V12 with the 160 horsepower electric motor system Ferrari has, and it creates a 949 horsepower powertrain.
 All this power goes straight to the two rear wheels which launches it to over 217 mph (Ferrari’s Hybrid: 949 HP of Pure Passion).
 Just as the other cars do, the LaFerrari has active aerodynamics in the front and in the rear.
 It is also longer than any of the three other cars, but the Koenigsegg One:1 is both taller and wider.
 The LaFerrari has a starting price of $1,420,000 US dollars (Quiroga, 2015), but looking at the lap time data, the car does not seem to have the competitive advantage on the Circuit of Spa-Francorchamps racetrack (Spa Fransorchamps lap times).
 Compared to the slowest of the three previously discussed cars, the LaFerrari is a whole nine seconds slower than the Porsche 918; although this may just be driver error, it still does not look good from a consumer’s standpoint.

 This is not to say that any single one of these cars are better than the other.
-Each car has its own unique characteristics and personality.
+Each car has its unique characteristics and personality.
 Each car acts differently on a racetrack in hopes that the engineers found the best and easiest way to a record breaking lap time.
 Racing aside, all these cars also have a unique style to them that represent the history of the manufacturer.
 This of course plays a big part when someone will be dropping one or two million dollars on a car, and because beauty is in the eye of the beholder, the manufacturer can only do their best to make sure the car looks good in their eyes.
-With all this said, it is completely up to the very rich consumer as what car they like best.

 The Enthusiast’s View